7shi/gemini-batch/gembatch/poll.md

 **Solution**: Implemented mechanism to read each line of job-info.jsonl individually and determine completion status by `batch.state` field in the structured batch object, supporting concurrent management of multiple jobs.

-### Safe JSONL File Update Functionality
+### Safe JSONL File Update with Atomic Operations
-**Problem**: Directly updating job-info.jsonl upon job completion risks file corruption due to interruption or exceptions during writing, with concerns about race conditions during concurrent execution.
+**Problem**: Directly updating job-info.jsonl upon job completion risks file corruption due to interruption or exceptions during writing, with severe race conditions occurring when submit and poll processes access the same file simultaneously, causing data loss.

-**Solution**: Implemented atomic operation of write to temporary file → delete original file → rename using `tempfile.NamedTemporaryFile` for safe update processing, preventing file corruption.
+**Solution**: Adopted `AtomicJobManager` from batch_info module for thread-safe file operations.
+Uses exclusive temporary file creation (`{filename}.tmp`) as an atomic lock mechanism that works across Windows and Unix systems.
+Each job state change is immediately written using localized atomic operations, minimizing lock time while ensuring complete data consistency.

 ### Systematic Result File Storage
 **Problem**: A systematic approach for saving each job's result files to appropriate locations was needed, while avoiding filename conflicts and location confusion.